HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

   }
 ```

-Still, `structured_answer` is not quite ideal.
+Still, `structured_answer` is not quite perfect.
 While it follows the structural division for "Date" and "Company," it omits an important piece of information (the Company name) and incorrectly represents the other (the Date) as text rather than as an integer.
-Ideally, no information should be missing from the LLM's response, and all parts should be easily convertible into the correct data types.
+Ideally, no information should be missing from the LLM's response, and all parts should be convertible into the correct data types.

 The string `parsed_answer` below meets all such criteria: it can be turned into a dictionary where keys represent our target information, values are populated with the corresponding parts of the LLM's answer, and all values are not empty and of the correct data type.